EzeOnoky/Project-Base-Learning-11/README.md

 - Configure Jenkins build job to save your repository content every time there is an edit.

-- Create a new Freestyle project ansible in Jenkins and point it to your ‘ansible-config-mgt’ repository.
+- Create a new Freestyle project **ANSIBLE** in Jenkins and point it to your ‘ansible-config-mgt’ repository.

-- Configure the "ansible-config-mgt" to connect to the jenkins through webhook to trigger build automatically.
+- Configure the "ansible-config-mgt" to connect to the jenkins through webhook to trigger build automatically. webhook triggers the build automatically

 - Configure a Post-build job to save and archive all artifacts i.e (**).